vichan-devel/Tinyboard-BoardLink/README.md

 Compatibility
 -------------
-This code should basically work on every Tinyboard instance but, some events may not be propagated, or another issues may arise if you have an outdated Tinyboard version.
+This code should basically work on every Tinyboard and vichan instance but, some events may not be propagated, or another issues may arise if you have an outdated Tinyboard version.
 You can cherry-pick missing commits yourself using ```git fetch http://github.com/vichan-devel/vichan.git``` and then ```git cherry-pick e7f25aa480```.
 You can also apply those changes by hand by visiting: ```https://github.com/vichan-devel/vichan/commit/e7f25aa480```.